GTAmodding/gta3script-specs/SPECIFICATION.md

 ### Command

-A command describes an action a script should perform.
+A command describes an operation a script should perform.

 ```
 command_name := graph_char {graph_char} ;